AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 * `peering_ha_subnet` - (Optional) Public subnet CIDR to create Peering HA Gateway in.
 Required if enabling Peering HA for AWS/AWSGov/AWS Top Secret/AWS Secret/Azure/AzureGov/Alibaba Cloud.
 Optional if enabling Peering HA for GCP.
 Example: AWS: "10.0.0.0/16".
 * `peering_ha_zone` - (Optional) Zone to create Peering HA Gateway in.
 Required if enabling Peering HA for GCP.
 Example: GCP: "us-west1-c".
 Optional for Azure.
 Valid values for Azure gateways are in the form "az-n".
 Example: "az-2".
 Available for Azure as of provider version R2.17+.
 * `peering_ha_insane_mode_az` - (Optional) Region + Availability Zone of subnet being created for Insane Mode-enabled Peering HA Gateway.
 Required for AWS only if `insane_mode` is set and `peering_ha_subnet` is set.
 Example: AWS: "us-west-1a".
 * `peering_ha_eip` - (Optional) Public IP address to be assigned to the HA peering instance.
-Only available for AWS and GCP.
+Only available for AWS, GCP, Azure, OCI, AzureGov, AWSGov, AWSChina, AzureChina, AWS Top Secret and AWS Secret.
+* `peering_ha_azure_eip_name` - (Optional) Name of public IP address resource in Azure to be assigned to the HA peering instance.
+Required if `peering_ha_eip` is set and `cloud_type` is Azure, AzureGov or AzureChina.
+Available as of provider version 2.20+.
 * `peering_ha_gw_size` - (Optional) Size of the Peering HA Gateway to be created.
 Required if enabling Peering HA. **NOTE: Please see notes [here](#peering_ha_gw_size-1) in regards to any deltas found in your state with the addition of this argument in R1.8.**
 * `peering_ha_availability_domain` - (Optional) Peering HA gateway availability domain.
 Required and valid only for OCI.
 Available as of provider version R2.19.3.
 * `peering_ha_fault_domain` - (Optional) Peering HA gateway fault domain.
 Required and valid only for OCI.
 Available as of provider version R2.19.3.